OsramAutomotive/test-analysis/README.md

 Board 6 - Outage
 ```

 A Labview program defines the functional cycle of testing (which modules are powered and when) and outputs raw DAQ voltage and current data of each system for each board.
-A single board's raw data looks like this:
+The ouptut format is a text file that often contains thousands of rows of data.
+A few rows of a single board's raw data looks like this:
 ```
 | Date     | Time       | Amb Temp TC1 | TC2    | TC3    | TC4    | VSetpoint | VSense 1 | VSense 2 | Board on/off | TP1: System 82 | TP2: System 83 | TP3: System 84 | TP4: System 85 | TP5: System 86 | TP6: System 87 | TP7: System 88 | TP8: System 89 | TP9: System 90 | TP10: System 91 | TP11: System 92 | TP12: System 93 |
 |----------|------------|--------------|--------|--------|--------|-----------|----------|----------|--------------|----------------|----------------|----------------|----------------|----------------|----------------|----------------|----------------|----------------|-----------------|-----------------|-----------------|